dev-pengi/snowflake-uid/README.md

 console.log(snowflakeId);
 ```

-Note: Ensure that the epoch value is set correctly and matches the time range you intend to generate Snowflake IDs for.
+Note: make sure that the epoch value is set correctly and matches the time range you intend to generate Snowflake IDs for.